os-climate/sostrades-dev-tools/docs/source/user_manual.md

 ## Chapter 1: SOSTrades GUI Connexion

 This chapter offers all the necessary explanations for easily connecting the SoSTrades Graphical User Interface.
 There are possibilities that you can meet to connect on it, the cloud one and the local one.

 ### Section 1.1: First connexion on cloud landing page

+The cloud platform is a collaborative environment where all developer contributions are tested and validated before becoming available on the final link: [https://validation.osc-tsa.com](https://validation.osc-tsa.com).
 On the cloud login page, a redirection occurs to the Keycloak homepage, allowing authentication with a local Keycloak account created by an administrator.
+Keycloak is an open-source identity and access management solution that we have chosen to handle authentication and user management on the platform.
 Alternatively, a personal GitHub or Google account can be used by clicking the associated button.
+Github and Google account should have the same email address to be associated to the same account.

 ![](images/platform-GUI/login-page/keycloak-login-page.png)

 ### Section 1.2: Connexion on local machine

-The connexion with a developer account is only necessary when user use sostrades in a local environment.
-A developer account can be created by executing the `CreateUser.py` script of the [SoSTrades local installation documentation](installation.md).
-The user password can be found in the following path `./sostrades-dev-tools-test-uv/platform/sostrades-webapi/sos_trades_api/secret/`
+SoSTrades can be installed on a local machine by following this installation [documentation](installation.md).
+Once the installation is successfully completed, the user created with the `CreateUser.py` script from the documentation can be used to access the local platform at [http://localhost:4200/](http://localhost:4200/).
+The user password can be found in the following path: `./sostrades-dev-tools-test-uv/platform/sostrades-webapi/sos_trades_api/secret/`.
 ![](images/platform-GUI/login-page/local-login-page.png)

 ## Chapter 2: GUI Homepage and Menus